ibm-security-verify/verify-sdk-ios/sdk/fido2/README.md

 5. Enter `https://github.com/ibm-security-verify/verify-sdk-ios.git` as the respository URL and follow the remaining steps selecting the components to add to your project.

 ### API documentation
-The FIDO2 component API can be reviewed [here](https://ibm-security-verify.github.io/ios/fido2/docs/).
+The Verify FIDO2 SDK API can be reviewed [here](https://ibm-security-verify.github.io/ios/fido2/docs/).

 ### Importing the SDK

-Add the following import statement to the `.swift` files you wish to reference the component.
+Add the following import statement to the `.swift` files you wish to reference the Verify FIDO2 SDK.

 ```swift
 import FIDO2